Baton Rogue

 • Call an attorney

 You may be asked to see the company's preferred doctor, but you have the right to see your own doctor if you're unhappy with their care.
-Whatever medical care you get, it’s vital that you get seen quickly—the best way to protect your health is by receiving through medical intervention as quickly as possible.
+Whatever medical care you get, it’s vital that you get seen quickly—the best way to protect your health is by receiving thorough medical intervention as quickly as possible.

 Why You Need an Experienced Industrial Accident Attorney in Baton Rouge

 The injuries you’re facing could cost more than your family can afford to pay.
 You didn’t deserve what happened to you, nor do you deserve to spend the rest of your life paying for it.
-The company that caused your accident should pay for the losses you’ve endured, but, in our experience, they typically need to be brought before a jury before they do the right thing.
+The party that caused your accident should pay for the losses you’ve endured, but, in our experience, they typically need to be brought before a jury before they do the right thing.

 It all begins with a free case consultation.
 Call (225) 209-9943 or send us an online message to schedule a time to talk with a Baton Rouge industrial accident attorney.